aaazezeze1/BeSMART/README.md

 # BeSMART Notes App
+BeSMART is a simple notes application for Windows that has a few extra features intended to be used offline and for students.

 Final Project in ITEC 103 (Intermediate Programming).
 Made by Amazing Grace Cabiles and Cyrelle Kristin Gapit from BSCS-1B.

 # What we used for the project
 1. Visual Studio Community 2022 (17.9.5)